bakpakin/Fennel/api.md

 `(byte-escape byte view-opts)`, where byte is the char code for a special character
 * `escape-newlines?` (default: false) emit strings with \\n instead of newline
 * `prefer-colon?` (default: false) emit strings in colon notation when possible
-* `utf8?` (default true) whether to use utf8 module to compute string lengths
+* `utf8?` (default: true) whether to use utf8 module to compute string lengths
-* `max-sparse-gap` (integer, default 10) maximum gap to fill in with nils in sparse sequential tables.
+* `max-sparse-gap` (number, default: 10) maximum gap to fill in with nils in sparse sequential tables before switching to curly brackets.
 * `preprocess` (function) if present, called on x (and recursively on each value in x), and the result is used for pretty printing; takes the same arguments as `fennel.view`